 Presently, property managers can only access guests directly via Google Search and Google Maps by working with one of the preferred Google software partners.
-This is excellent news for property managers using these technology solutions as it provides an opportunity to appear on Google as well as being in control of pricing and availability.
+Using these tech solutions, property managers have the opportunity to appear on Google while being in control of their pricing and availability.

 Remember, millions and millions of travellers search for accommodation on Google every day, and the number of searches with the intent of finding vacation rentals is continuously increasing!